p2p-org/economy/posts/2019-11-05-kava-delegation-guide-for-fundraiser-participants.md

 **3) Delegate KAVA tokens**

-*In the following instruction all commands sent from a network node in testnet and `chain id` and `validator address` parameters in screenshots differ from the mainnet values.
-The actual values for mainnet provided below.*
+*In the following instruction all commands were sent from a network node in testnet and `chain id` and `validator address` parameters on screenshots differ from the mainnet values.
+The actual values provided below.*

 To make actions further you should have: